 "Even if you have already fired a bow several times, continue to pay attention to how you position the arrow and how you flex the string." - Lao Tzu

-In the 20+ years I've been (seriously) writing, there has been a lot of attention paid to routines.
+In the 20+ years I've been (seriously) writing, a lot of attention has been paid to routines.
 When do I write?
 Why do I write?
 How often should I write?
 Where do I get my stories from?

 These are only a few examples of questions posed to myself and posed by others as well.
-Answers to all have varied -- and forgotten -- over time, but usually end up funneling back to one key point: finding a routine that works for you.
+Answers to all have varied, and forgotten, over time, but usually end up funneled back to one key point: finding a routine that works for you.

-This may involve getting up at the crack of dawn to write a few hours before starting with the tasks of the day.
-Or it might be writing in the last few hours before going to bed each evening.
+This may involve getting up at the crack of dawn to write before starting with the tasks of the day.
+Or it might be writing in the last hours before going to bed each evening.
 A routine might even be using both of these time frames to write.

 For me, writing time has varied.
 I often find I'm most productive any time after 7 pm when it comes to writing, though this certainly doesn't stop me from writing in the morning or afternoon hours.
 I do think if I was able to write full-time, I'd probably devote 5-7 hours of writing per day, if not more.